 |Sign specifications in millimetres.||Distances shown in yards.|

 In the UK, pedestrian signage has always been the poor relation of signage for motor vehicles.
 There is no single national standard for pedestrian wayfaring signs, and in many town centres, there is often no pedestrian signage worth speaking of at all.

 Finger post signs, or signs that indicate the direction of named locations, usually lack distance information.
-This greatly reduces a sign’s usefulness and is unhelpful to people who need to decide whether to walk the whole way to a destination, or whether they should use public transport, or hail a taxi.
+This greatly reduces a sign’s usefulness and is unhelpful to people unfamiliar with an area when deciding whether to walk the whole way to a destination, or whether they should use public transport, or hail a taxi.

 Where signs have distance information, this is often in miles, or fractions of miles, even though the imperial system of measurement ceased to be taught in schools in 1974.
 For many people, a mile just means a long way.
 It is a distance that is difficult to visualise, and as such, fractions of miles become equally meaningless.

 Some pedestrian signs show distances in terms of estimated journey times, where one minute walk is the distance travelled in one minute by an able-bodied adult while walking at a constant defined speed, unhindered by crowds or adverse weather conditions.